anon-ila/ila/README.md

    ```

 > The program will **panic on overflow**, printing the elapsed time — this is the runtime measurement used for TFHE-rs.
+> The program run-time increases as i increases.
+For FheUint2048 run-time might be more than 10 hours.

 ## Additional Experiments